V-Pranathi/iiitb-asic/README.md

     <summary>
         ngspice
     </summary>

+#### Steps to install ngspice ####
 After downloading the tarball from https://sourceforge.net/projects/ngspice/files/ to a local directory, unpack it using:

     # ngspice installation:
     tar -zxvf ngspice-40.tar.gz